I'll reflect after campaign - Davis

 Northern Ireland captain Steven Davis has said he will reflect on how he is feeling physically at the end of this current World Cup qualifying campaign.

-NI play their final two Group C qualifiers at home to Lithuania on Friday and Italy on Monday.
+The side play their final two Group C qualifiers at home to Lithuania on Friday and Italy on Monday.

 There has been speculation that Davis, 36, may retire from international football after the double-header.